 You can generate NEN health and support reports as well as enable/disable debug mode logging.
 These provide information useful for troubleshooting issues with your NENs.

 Health Report

-- · Appears onscreen only - · Includes the following information
+- · Appears onscreen only - · Includes the following information illumio-nen-ctl health

 To generate a NEN health report only:

 - Establish a secure shell connection (SSH) to the NEN you want to investigate - 2.
 Issue the following command: